sfosc/sfosc/content/sfosc-book/business-models.md

 avoids any of the difficulties of drawing arbitrary lines around where the community stops and the commercial interests begin we see with free software islands or the open core models.
-Assuming the governance model meets our earlier criteria, there is nothing in the model that doesn’t meed both the equal liberty principle and the difference principle.
+Assuming the governance model meets our earlier criteria, there is nothing in the model that doesn’t meet both the equal liberty principle and the difference principle.
 If, for whatever reason, you need to create a similarly proprietary distribution of the software, you are completely free to do so, and you can do so regardless of the circumstances